Quick answer:

 EPØKHE, a premium Australian eyewear brand, was drowning in manual return processes.
 Customers filled Google forms, support teams played email tag, and international returns were a nightmare with multiple carriers.

-The results?
-Support teams now spend under 2 minutes per return request, down from hours of back-and-forth.
-Processing time dropped 95% through smart automation.
+The results: Support teams now spend under 2 minutes per return request, down from hours of back-and-forth.
+Processing time dropped 95% through automation.
 What used to be a cost center became a competitive advantage.

-The real question isn’t if you can afford to optimize your returns—it’s whether you can afford not to.
+The real question isn’t whether you can afford to optimize your returns: it’s whether you can afford not to.